Carlito (wrestler): CCC and Rey Fénix (2010–2014)

-Diverse championships (2014–2019)
+Various championship reigns (2014–2019)

 At Lockout 2013, Colón defeated Germán Figueroa but lost to Rivera, who was now wrestling under a character known as "TNT".
 After losing two consecutive matches to Ray González, he was able to win a tag team match where he joined Huertas González.
 However, after the event was over his partner turned on him, forcing a face switch and beginning a new feud.
 He joined Ray González to win the first match of this storyline.
 Afterwards, Huertas González challenged Colón to place his hair on the line, but was ignored on several occasions.
 The wager became official following the outcome of a match that made it mandatory.
 On March 30, 2014, Colón defeated Huertas González in a one-sided bet match, remaining undefeated in matches where his hair was at risk.
 On July 19, 2014, Carlito defeated TNT to win his first WWC Puerto Rico Heavyweight Championship.
 In July, he participated in WWC's Wrestlefest held at St. Marteen, advancing to the final of the Caribbean Cup Tournament before losing to Jerry Lawler.
 On October 10, 2014, Colón lost the title against Gilbert.

 The following month he wrestled Mighty Ursus to a double count out as part of a new feud.
 This extended to Aniversario where Colón lost to the latter in a failed titular as part of a lackluster tour that also included a double count out against Hernandez.

 At Lockout, he defeated Mighty Ursus in a cage match to win the Universal Heavyweight Championship.
 To open 2015, he retained in a Euphoria encounter where the ring was surrounded by fire.
 However, Ray González capitalized on this to win the belt the following night.
 The result proved controversial and Colón was able to defeat both González and Mighty Ursus in a three-way match at La Hora de la Verdad to regain it.
 The latter, however, remained successful against him and won a non-titular encounter that granted an inconclusive shot at the title.
 During the Camino a la Gloria tour, Chicano unseated Colón as Universal Heavyweight Champion, making way for another encounter against Mighty Ursus.
 Afterwards, his feud with González continued, facing both him and the teenage Ray González Jr. in singles and tag team matches.
 Colón's perennial rival opened the Summer Madness tour by winning an ambulance match.
 Despite only defeating moscardee Xix Xavant, he received another opportunity for the Universal Heavyweight Championship within two months, which saw Mr. 450 retain.
 At Aniversario 2016, Colón defeated Apolo and had another unsuccessful shot inside a cage, closing the event with a loss in a four-way Texas tornado match where the champion and other challengers competed.